 The communal areas at Mara Nyika are just as comfortable as the guest accommodation.
 In the lounge, you’ll find nicely padded sofas and armchairs around a central coffee table.
 There are rugs here too, while the walls are set with shelves of artefacts and a variety of wines.
 The dining area features safari chairs, wooden tables, and beautiful views!
 Both spaces flow out onto a deck, perfect for communal dining.
 There’s even a firepit, where you can relax with a drink and share your safari stories.

 ACTIVITIES AT MARA NYIKA:

-Mara Nyika will offer an exciting range of activities, as follows:
+Mara Nyika offers an exciting range of activities, as follows:

-Night drives- Safarists will also enjoy night drives, within Naboisho.
-Species to look out for include civet cat, white-tailed mongoose, and the prickly porcupine!
+Night drives- Safarists also enjoy night drives, within Naboisho.
+Species to look out for include aardvark, civet cat, white-tailed mongoose, and the prickly porcupine!

-Hot air balloon safaris- This activity will incur an additional cost, but we reckon it’ll be well worth it!
+Hot air balloon safaris- This activity incurs an additional cost, but we reckon it’s well worth it!
 We’ve long been fans of balloon rides over the Maasai Mara.
 You’ll rise just before dawn and enjoy spectacular sights of the region’s sprawling plains and its inhabitants, before descending to a delicious bush breakfast.
 A real treat!